icnivad/Picalytics/README.rst

 That's it!
 Now just restart your server - make sure its set up properly for your Django application.

-It should be pretty straightforward to use this application in an existing Django project, but I haven't done it yet.
+It should be pretty straightforward to install this application in a previously existing Django project.
 Most of the functionality is in the folder pix/craigalytics, with a few essential stylesheets and scripts in the Media folder.
 Images are currently set up to be uploaded to the Media/Images/Uploads folder

 ================
 Using Picalytics
 ================

-Basically this application lets you upload images, and then host them for use in craigslist ads.
+This application lets you upload images, and then host them for use in craigslist ads.
 Every time your ad is viewed, the image will be fetched from your website, and if you count the number of times it is fetched, you will know how often your ad has been viewed.

 I used Twitter's Bootstrap to style the application.
 If you'd like to use your own style, or edit the templates,